Soil-transmitted helminthiasis

 Soil-transmitted helminthiasis is a type of worm infection (helminthiasis) caused by different species of roundworms.
-It is caused specifically by worms transmitted through soil contaminated with faecal matter and are known as soil-transmitted helminths.
+It is caused specifically by worms transmitted through soil contaminated with fecal matter and are known as soil-transmitted helminths.
 Three types of soil-transmitted helminthiasis can be distinguished: ascariasis, hookworm infection and whipworm infection.
-These three types of infection are therefore caused by the large roundworm A. lumbricoides, the hookworms Necator americanus or Ancylostoma duodenale and by the whipworm Trichuris trichiura.
+These three types of infection are caused by the large roundworm A. lumbricoides, the hookworms Necator americanus or Ancylostoma duodenale and by the whipworm Trichuris trichiura.

 It has become the most common parasitic disease of humans worldwide.
 Approximately two billion people (about a fourth of global population) are infected as of the latest estimate, and four billion at risk, surpassing even the all-time most prevalent parasitic disease, malaria.
 The largest numbers of cases occur in impoverished rural areas of Sub-Saharan Africa, Latin America, Southeast Asia, and China.
 Its main cause, like for many types of helminth infections, is lack of sanitation, such as the practice of open defecation, lack of hygiene such as hand washing and walking barefoot on contaminated soil.
-It is regarded as one of the world's most important causes of intellectual and physical retardation.
+It is regarded as one of the world's most important causes of intellectual and physical disability.

-The helminthic disease is so named because the infection is transmitted through ingestion of the nematode eggs in the soil, which is contaminated through excrements.
+The helminthic disease is so named because the infection is transmitted through ingestion of the nematode eggs in the soil, which is contaminated through feces.
 Therefore, the disease is most prevalent in warm and moist climates where sanitation and hygiene are poor and waters are unsafe, including the temperate zones during warmer months.
 STH is categorised among neglected tropical diseases because it inflicts tremendous disability and suffering, which can be clinically treated and relatively easily prevented (primarily through improved sanitation), yet negligible attention has been given for many years.
 It is now among the target diseases of London Declaration on Neglected Tropical Diseases (launched on 30 January 2012) to be controlled/eradicated by 2020.

 Simple prevention and control strategies are access to improved sanitation, public awareness of personal hygiene, and health education.

 Types

-Soil-transmitted helminths are essentially intestinal parasites and their eggs which are liberated along with the faeces of infected persons into the soil.
+Soil-transmitted helminths are intestinal parasites and their eggs which are liberated into soil along with the feces of infected persons.
 Ascaris and hookworm eggs become infective as they develop into larvae in soil.
-Infection occurs when vegetables and fruits, contaminated with soil-infested eggs, are consumed; or when hands or fingers have been contaminated with dirt carrying the eggs are put in the mouth.
-On the other hand, hookworm eggs are not directly infective.
+Infection occurs when vegetables and fruits contaminated with egg-infested soil are consumed, or when contaminated hands or fingers are placed in the mouth.
+Hookworm eggs are not directly infective.
 They hatch in soil, releasing mobile larvae that can penetrate the skin.
 Thus infection is acquired through accidental contact with contaminated soil.